Amy13139/wip-eaw-docs/docs/basegame/xml/MegaFiles.xml.rst

 About
 =====
-Contains names of all `MEG File <basegame-filetype-meg>` archives for the game to load.
+Contains names of all `MEG File <basegame-meg>` archives for the game to load.
 One of 2 XML files loaded by filename.

 .. note::